171930433/vtk-examples/src/PythonicAPI.md

 [CurvaturesAdjustEdges](/PythonicAPI/PolyData/CurvaturesAdjustEdges) | Get the Gaussian and Mean curvatures of a surface with adjustments for edge effects.
 [LineOnMesh](/PythonicAPI/DataManipulation/LineOnMesh) | Plot a spline on a terrain-like surface.
 [MeshLabelImageColor](/PythonicAPI/DataManipulation/MeshLabelImageColor) | Mesh a single label from a label image.
 Then smooth and color the vertices according to the displacement error introduced by the smoothing.
+[SmoothMeshGrid](/PythonicAPI/PolyData/SmoothMeshGrid) | Create a terrain with regularly spaced points and smooth it with ?vtkLoopSubdivisionFilter? and ?vtkButterflySubdivisionFilter?.

 ### Data Types